xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 # Powerful animations in React Native, is possible?

-In this post we are gonna show you a way to do powerful animations in React Native.
-You can determine if React Native is suitable for you app in case that want to do powerful animations across the app ( maybe you could find that is not the case and go for another stack ).
+After reading this blogpost will have a better idea of the cost to achieve complex animations in react native and you will be able to determine if react native is a good technology to create your app according it's animations requirements.
 Also you would see some the techniques to achieve this and trade offs that happens to us when we work in our apps for some clients here in Xmartlabs.

 So let's start with a little introduction to the matter.